 What’s special about H+

-Each macro-discipline is, in turn, covered from a commercial and academic standpoint, reporting on whatever is interesting about startups and mainstream players, as well as research organizations and published papers.
+Each macro-discipline is, in turn, explored from a commercial and academic standpoint, tracking whatever is interesting about startups and mainstream players, as well as research organizations and published papers.

 The companies mentioned in the articles are added to a database visible in the footer section of the website.